History of Waterford

 This web site is not a definitive site providing all the history of the Waterford.
 Rather it is a collection of articles that give an overview of the village's history.
-Like many areas in the east, Waterford experienced the arriving farmers, the fromative Civil War years, the growth of its agriculture industry, its stagnation, and then its preservation as a National Historic District.
+In over 250 years, Waterford experienced the arrival of farmers, the formative Civil War years, the growth of an agriculture industry, its stagnation, and then its preservation as a National Historic District.

-Special thanks goes to the Waterford Foundation for their continuing educational efforts which have provided the background for many of the articles on this web site.
+Special thanks goes to the Waterford Foundation for their continuing educational efforts which have provided the background for some of the articles on this web site.

 See also the History of Loudoun County web site